RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Gather for All Systems:** This will gather information/media for all the systems found in the RetroPie's ROM folder.

-- **Gather for Chosen Systems:** This will gather information/media only for the systems you choose.
+- **Gather resources:** This will gather information/media only for the systems you choose.
   Press <kbd>Space</kbd> to select each system you wish to include and <kbd>OK</kbd> to start scraping.

 - **Gathering source:** Choose from a menu which source to use for gathering information and media for your ROMs: